Kiffhost/exalted-scripture-understanding/Charms/Solar/Melee/Heaven Sword Flash.md

 Prerequisite Charms:
   - "[[Invincible Fury of the Dawn]]"
 ---
-Withlimitlessspeedandinexorablespirit,theSolar’sweapon flashesinanarc,strikingopponentsonallsides.ThisCharm allowstheSolartorollasingledecisiveattackagainstallopponentsatcloserange,usinghalfhercurrentInitiativevalue (rounded up) as the base damage for every attack.
+*!!Withlimitlessspeedandinexorablespirit,theSolar’sweapon!! !!flashesinanarc,strikingopponentsonallsides.ThisCharm!! !!allowstheSolartorollasingledecisiveattackagainstallopponentsatcloserange,usinghalfhercurrentInitiativevalue!! (rounded up) as the base damage for every attack.*
 Against minor opponents, use the Solar’s full [[Initiative]] for the base damage of each attack and ignore hardness.
 At [[Essence]] 5+, the cost of this Charm is reduced by one mote.